GoogleCloudPlatform/composer-local-dev/README.md

   --dags-path example_directory/dags
 ```

+## Remote debugging
+To facilitate remote debugging in the local Airflow environment, use the `--enable-ssh` flag.
+This flag allows SSH access into the container, enabling you to debug your DAGs directly.
+For SSH connection, use the `airflow` user.
+The default password for this user is `airflow`.
+If you need to change this default password, set the `COMPOSER_CONTAINER_AIRFLOW_USER_PASSWORD` environment variable
+in the variables.env file.

 ## Enable the container user to access mounted files and directories from the host

 By default, the Composer container runs as the user `airflow` with UID 999.
 The user needs to have access the files and